JacobReynolds/burpExtensions/README.md

 ## linkFinder

-This will aggregate all links from HTTP Responses into their own tab.
+- Aggregates all links from HTTP Responses into their own tab.
+- The "Link Finder" tab can be found in Proxy > Http History > Response > Link Finder